LemonDrop1228/Terminal.GPT/README.md

 ## Features

 - **Terminal-based Interaction**: Engage with the ChatGPT model directly from your terminal.
-- **.NET 8.0 Powered**: Built on the latest .NET platform, benefitting from its performance and efficiency improvements.
 - **OpenAI Integration**: Uses the official OpenAI-DotNet client library for seamless interaction with the ChatGPT model.
 - **Customizable Settings**: Configuration settings can be easily adjusted in the `appsettings.json` file.